-At Brea Bail Bond Store, we now that having to bail someone out of jail can cause a lot of confusion.
+At Brea Bail Bonds, we now that having to bail someone out of jail can cause a lot of confusion.
 No one ever plans on getting arrested, and no one ever wants to have to bail a loved one out of jail.
 Very few people are prepared to bail out a friend or family member.
 If you have questions, our skilled bail agents can answer all of them.
 Here are some frequently asked questions.

 What’s better; a bail agent or a bail bondsman?